 In ADNI GO and ADNI 2, we will study a group of subjects with less severe memory impairment than found in the MCI cohort enrolled in ADNI 1.
 It is important to emphasize that these subjects will still meet criteria for aMCI, but they will be at an earlier point in the clinical spectrum.
-With funding from the National Institute on Aging through the GO grant, we will be recruiting 200 EMCI between 2009 and 2011.
-In ADNI 2, we propose to continue to follow-up these EMCI subjects, along with 202 subjects who are cognitively normal and 274 subjects who have late MCI (LMCI) (as defined in ADNI 1) going forward.
+With funding from the National Institute on Aging through the GO grant, we will be recruiting 200 early MCI (EMCI) from 2009 to 2011.
+In ADNI 2, we propose to continue to follow these EMCI subjects along with 202 subjects who are cognitively normal and 274 subjects who have late MCI (LMCI) (as defined in ADNI 1) going forward.
 In addition, we will recruit new cohorts of 150 cognitively normal subjects, 100 additional EMCI subjects, 150 LMCI subjects, and 150 subjects with mild AD.
-Thus, ADNI 2 combines these newly recruited subjects with those recruited in ADNI 1 and ADNI GO.
+ADNI 2 thus combines these newly recruited subjects with those recruited in ADNI 1 and ADNI GO.

-ADNI 1 clearly established the utility of 11C -Pittsburgh Compound B (PIB) amyloid imaging; ADNI GO and ADNI 2 (if funded) will examine the more widely feasible 18F amyloid imaging (AV-45).
-ADNI 2 will confirm and extend the striking findings linking regional brain volumes (e.g, hippocampal volume, regional cortical thickness) to AD progression, providing a potential selection criterion, covariate or outcome measure for trials, as well as the utility of functional brain measures by FDG-PET.
-The striking correspondence between CSF A β{42} and amyloid imaging will be confirmed and extended to the EMCI population.
+ADNI 1 clearly established the utility of 11C PIB amyloid imaging; ADNI GO and ADNI II (if funded), will examine the more widely feasible 18F amyloid imaging (AV-45).
+ADNI 2 will confirm and extend the striking findings linking regional brain volumes (e.g., hippocampal volume, regional cortical thickness) to AD progression, providing a potential selection criterion, covariate or outcome measure for trials, as well as the utility of functional brain measures by FDG-PET.
+The striking correspondence between CSF $A\beta{42}$ and amyloid imaging will be confirmed and extended to the EMCI population.
 The utility of measures appropriate to primary care settings for the screening and selection of mildly impaired subjects will be assessed.

-The primary purpose of this ongoing work is to continue to elucidate disease mechanisms, improve the efficiency of trial designs, and characterize a very early stage of disease (EMCI), which may be optimal for disease-modification interventions.
+The primary purpose of this ongoing work is to continue to elucidate disease mechanisms, improve the efficiency of trial designs, and characterize a very early stage of disease, EMCI, that may be optimal for disease-modification interventions.